InfiAest/BarkLife/README.md

 ### Running

-To run the app, run the following commands:
+To run the strapi app:

 ```bash
 npm run start
 ```

+Using the liveServer extension for VScode:

+Right click on the index.html and click view in live server.
+This will open [http://localhost:3000](http://localhost:3000) in your browser where you can see the result.

 ## Contact